-The idea followed a competition set by tutors at Regent's and the Head of Outreach and Community Engagement for final-year BA Interior Design students to develop a reusable Pavilion to provide shelter and public space for activities such as debates, performances, films and social gatherings.
+The idea follows a recent competition for final-year BA Interior Design students at Regent’s University London, who were challenged to develop a reusable Pavilion to provide shelter and public space for activities such as debates, performances, films and social gatherings.

 Regent’s students were given the brief of maximising innovation while sticking to a £10,000 budget and sixteen proposals were put forward.
 The judging panel was made up of representatives from the Howard De Walden Estate, Deputy Editor of Dezeen, Architect Carl Turner, Regent’s Students’ Union, and Professor Aldwyn Cooper, Vice Chancellor of Regent’s University London.